Galdieria

-This lineage mainly thrives in the sulphur acidic geothermal area (30–60°C, pH=0.0–4.0), one of reasons making them tolerant such extreme environment might because the horizontal gene transfer (HGT) for prokaryotes.
-In the pangenome of Galdieria, showing around 5% genes gained from HGT, and 1% of genes drove them survive from heavy metals, cold stress, and other harsh conditions.
+This lineage mainly thrives in acid-sulfur geothermal areas (30–60 °C, pH=0.0–4.0).
+They may be tolerant of such extreme environmental conditions as a result of horizontal gene transfer (HGT) from prokaryotes, which accounts for about 1% of the genes in Galdieria.

-The specific physiological and ecological function make Galdieria become a suitable material for eukaryotes to investigate the adaptation and evolution on the early earth.
+The unique physiology and ecology of Galdieria make it a suitable organism to investigate the adaptation and evolution of eukaryotes on the early earth.